alvatar/http-tunnel/README.md

 # HTTP Tunnel

-## A tool to tunnel TCP over HTTP with SOCKS dynamic port forwarding
+## A proof of concept to tunnel TCP over HTTP, using a SOCKS frontend

 Based on: gohttptunnel by Andrew Gerrand <adg@golang.org> and Jason E. Aten <j.e.aten@gmail.com>, and Shadowsocks.